Run matched filters in EMIT product¶

 print(f"Skipping download, '{EMIT_FILENAME}' already exists")

-rst = emit.EMITImage(EMIT_FILENAME)
+rst = emit.EMITImage(EMIT_FILENAME, **kwargs)

 rst